Moldova - Country Commercial Guide

 Moldova’s main imports include energy resources, natural gas, petroleum products, machinery, vehicles, and chemicals.
 Most consumer goods and inputs are imported from abroad.

 The government does not control the separatist region of Transnistria, a sliver of land on the eastern border with Ukraine.
 Although the region maintains a separate monetary unit and its own so-called “army” and “customs service,” businesses on both sides engage in economic cooperation.
 Negotiations have been held under the “5+2” format (Moldova, Transnistria, OSCE, Russia, and Ukraine + United States and EU) to find a settlement.
-While there has not been a resumption of military hostilities since 1992, relations between the two sides remain contentious.
+While there has been no resumption of military hostilities since 1992, relations between the two sides remain contentious.